 The MOE rifle length hand guards, as well as mid-length and carbine length, were also the first to utilize the M-LOK rail attachment system.
 This allows the user to have a slim handguard with rail sections only in the position that they want to customize accessory placement.
 The M-LOK system is one of the most popular ways to quickly attach an AFG-2 angled foregrip, MVG vertical grip, or even the new polymer bipod.

-To extend the MOE product line to even more shooting sports enthusiasts, they made the MOE AK stock, MOE AK grip, and even the MOE AK handguard for AK-47/74 pattern rifles.
-This furniture adds the same 21st century functionality like M-LOK and to the rugged and reliable AKM.
+To extend the MOE product line to even more shooting sports enthusiasts, they made the MOE AK stock, MOE AK grip, and MOE AK handguard for AK-47/74 pattern rifles.
+This furniture adds the same 21st century functionality like M-LOK to the rugged and reliable AKM.

 For a company like Magpul Industries, having a mission statement is not enough.
-The words are meaningless if not put into action every day to provide innovation to the individual in the shortest time.
-They believe in “providing innovation to the individual in the shortest time” and it is how they have created so many innovative products in almost every aspect of the firearms industry that civilians, law enforcement, and military personnel can rely on.
+The words are meaningless if not put into action every day.
+They believe in “providing innovation to the individual in the shortest time” and it is how they have created so many innovative products in the firearms industry that civilians, law enforcement, and military personnel choose to rely on.